hbl4310/hbl4310.github.io/dev/content/projects/this/svg.md

     {% filter indent(width=4) %}{% include "lightbulb.svg" %}{% endfilter %}
 </div>

 What else can SVGs do?
 Turns out, a lot.
 Filters have entered the chat.
-These modify the whole, or parts of, the image.
+These modify the whole, or parts of the image.
 Witness my lightbulb, remorselessly thieved from [here](https://www.svgrepo.com/svg/10005/light-bulb).
 The glow is a filter effect with an animation to get the pulsing.